- ryancarraher1

 The level of cognitive load defines the momentary environment in which the performer is acting.
 In the intense states, the performer must adapt in realtime often arriving at novel physical contortions.
 They are engaged in a “dynamic interactivity” [11], an unfolding feedback loop between embodied mind and environment (the embodied mind being the totality of the individual, their past, heritage, cultural biases, musical training, health, sensitivity, fitness, cognitive ability, etc).
 Through density of notation, parametric polyphony, and novelty of movements, traditional performance practice is eschewed and rendered inefficient as a different, virtual aspect of the performer is called upon.
 The formation of new relationships between parameters is necessitated.
 An overwhelming cognitive load leads to adaptation.
 This adaptation is guided by the unconscious, yet integral, physical identity of the performer.

 The innate physical system of the performer acts as a fingerprint, a unique set of physical features that fundamentally embellishes performed sounds with identifying information.
 All movements made by a body are influenced by the body itself.
 Therefore the existing physicality of the performer is largely responsible for the quality and feasibility of a given expression.
 Recent studies suggest that individual performers can be consistently identified solely by observed physical variations in “motion and timing parameters” [12] occurring during performance.
 These performance hallmarks are the result of “non-deliberate, subjective and consistent motion variations…which [have] been shown to be sufficient to accurately identify a performer above chance level.
 Such variability is influenced by both biomechanics and cognitive factors in both space and time” [13].
-With these identifying motion variances being “non-deliberate” yet “consistent,” it is apparent that innate physical and/or cognitive attributes affect resulting physical (and by extension sonic) performance in a fundamental, pronounced, and observable manner.
-These attributes are so strong that the resultant physical idiosyncrasies result in the detection of an individual identity, one that is not consciously pursued, but rather expressed through the activation of organic psychophysical programming.

 Notes: